FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th July 2015.md

 Transport, Tourism & Sport and the National Roads Authority would be

-reluctant to fund any road project under such circumstances.--- **4**
+reluctant to fund any road project under such circumstances.
+---
+**4**

 • A crossing of the headrace associated with the Ardnacrusha power plant,